The world map has stayed unchanged for the longest period in modern history.

 To put you back in time, in July 2011, Harry Potter and the Deathly Hallows-Part 2 came out and the most popular song was “Rolling in the Deep” by Adele.

 What is the next new country?
 Perhaps Kosovo which is already recognized by 97 countries.
+Or Bougainville, having voted for independence from Papua New Guinea in 2019, although not approved by Papua New Guinea.

 While the world map hasn’t changed, all that lives or dwells upon it has certainly changed.